Metadata

-Metadata (or metainformation) is data that defines and describes the characteristics of other data.
+Metadata (or metainformation) is data (or information) that defines and describes the characteristics of other data.
 It often helps to describe, explain, locate, or otherwise make data easier to retrieve, use, or manage.
 For example, the title, author, and publication date of a book are metadata about the book.
 But, while a data asset is finite, its metadata is infinite.

 As such, efforts to define, classify types, or structure metadata are expressed as examples in the context of its use.
 The term "metadata" has a history dating to the 1960s where it occurred in computer science and in popular culture.
+Different types of metadata serve different functions.
+For example, descriptive metadata for a document might include the author, creation date, file size and keywords.